Consumer Duty

 Please find links below to our target market statements.

-Our target market statements identify who a product is designed for, their characteristics, and how their needs and objectives are met, as well as the distribution strategy, to help you ensure you’re offering suitable products and services to your customers.
+Our target market statements identify who a product is designed for, their characteristics, and how their needs and objectives are met, as well as the distribution strategy, to help you ensure you’re offering suitable products and services to your clients.
 These documents also include a summary of our fair value assessments outcome to ensure the price a consumer pays for a product or service is reasonable compared to the overall benefits received.

 Consumer Duty outcomes